LLNL/USER-EPH/README.md

 The GPU executable will be in `lmp_mpi_gpu`.

-The use the gpu accelerated potentials you enable gpu package when running LAMMPS either by supplying it on the command line or through run scripts.
+The use the GPU accelerated potentials you enable the GPU package when running LAMMPS either by supplying it on the command line or through run scripts.

 ```bash